facetframer/orgnav/README.md

 You may be able to use `narrowing` to work around some of the limitations.

 ### Judicious use of `org-capture`, `org-refile`, and `org-find-olp`
-Though initially slightly cryptic, for more general-purpose use cases, these functions are very powerful.
+Though initially slightly cryptic if you are willing to do some scripting these functions are very powerful.
 This is particularly the case if your workflow is quite consistent.

-The general purpose functionality of `orgnav` may be unnecessary for you: an inferior alternative to coding something for your specific workflow.
+The general purpose functionality of `orgnav` may be unnecessary for you: hacking up some elisp that supports a very limited workflow might work better.
 Specifically, this is likely to be the case if you are rarely creating new nesting in your org file.